 Fenwick Smith, flute, former NEC College faculty

 Matthew Ruggiero, assistant principal bassoon, former NEC faculty

-Peter Chapman, trumpet, NEC College faculty
+Peter Chapman, trumpet, former NEC College faculty

 Steve Emery, trumpet, NEC College faculty